xyproto/sinetastic/README.md

 Example program that can:

 * Generate audio.
-* Play audio (sequentially, not mixed) by using SDL2.
+* Play audio using SDL2, both sequentially and mixed.
 * Write generated audio to .wav files.

 Tested on macOS.